UK 2024 "The Age of the Dinosaurs" (Part I - Prehistoric Animals)

 Tyrannosaurus was the largest dinosaur in the family Tyrannosauridae.
 Following close behind in size are other tyrannosaurs such as Tarbosaurus, Albertosaurus and Yutyrannus.

-Collection of Natural History Museum in London includes the first known specimen of Tyrannosaurus rex, which was discovered in Wyoming, USA, the lower jaw of which is on display in the Dinosaur Gallery and full-sized animatronic model of a Tyrannosaurus rex.
+The collection of Natural History Museum in London includes the first known specimen of Tyrannosaurus rex, which was discovered in Wyoming, USA, the lower jaw of which is on display in the Dinosaur Gallery with a full-sized animatronic model of a Tyrannosaurus rex.

 The first Triceratops bones were found in Colorado, USA in 1887, and at first the pair of brown horns attached to a piece of skull were mistakenly thought to belong to a large and unusual bison.

-The skeleton's cast a papier mache model created by Frederic Lucas in 1900 for for the Smithsonian display at the Pan-American Exhibition in Buffalo, New York.
+The skeleton's cast a papier-mache model created by Frederic Lucas in 1900 for the Smithsonian display at the Pan-American Exhibition in Buffalo, New York.
 Lucas, probably, used illustration of a Triceratops skeleton from O.C.
 Marsh’s publication as the reference.
-Later on teh Natural History Museum in Londom purchased the cast.
+Later, the Natural History Museum in London purchased the cast.

 The second pair of "the Age of the Dinosaurs" stamps shows Stegosaurus and Diplodocus - another pair of North American dinosaurs from the Jurassic Period.
 Stegosaurus is one of the most recognisable dinosaurs, although we know relatively little about it as remains are rare.
-Diplodocus reached up to 27 metres in length and was one first discovred Sauropods.
+Diplodocus reached up to 27 metres in length and was one first sauropods discovered.

 Stegosaurus and Diplodocus on the Age of the Dinosaurs stamps of Great Britain 2024